BonsonW/slow5curl/README.md

 # slow5curl

 slow5curl is a command line tool and a library and for fetching reads from remote BLOW5 files, which is built on top of [slow5lib](https://github.com/hasindu2008/slow5lib) and [libcurl](https://curl.se/libcurl/).
-See [slow5lib](https://github.com/hasindu2008/slow5lib) or [slow5tools](https://github.com/hasindu2008/slow5tools) for fully featured SLOW5 file manipulation; slow5curl is kept standalone for its specific use case and dependencies.
+Note that slow5curl is kept separate from [slow5lib](https://github.com/hasindu2008/slow5lib)/[slow5tools](https://github.com/hasindu2008/slow5tools), because *libcurl* is a complex dependency and we want to keep [slow5lib](https://github.com/hasindu2008/slow5lib)/[slow5tools](https://github.com/hasindu2008/slow5tools) as simple as possible.

 *This project is still under active development.
 Currently, the tool and the C API is available.
 Python API is under construction.*